 The PROCURA project has analysed and developed schemes for joint and coordinated procurement teaming-up several fleet operators.
 The use of such schemes could help both vehicles operators and vehicles manufacturers to achieve lower prices and economies of scale.
 This should accelerate a broader market penetration of clean and energy-efficient vehicles.

-The COMPRO project aims to create an international buyers’ consortium of local authorities for the joint procurement of clean, collective, public service transport vehicles.
-Starting from a group of four local authorities, the project is gaining enough critical mass to enlarge its group of investors, thereby creating competitive prices.
-Experts from industry, transport operators and other actors are fully involved in the process, to ensure that the latest evolutions and technological advances are considered.
-The ultimate aim is the promotion of a clean vehicles market on a European scale, identifying in the process, barriers to production and distribution.
+The COMPRO project aimed to create an international buyers’ consortium of local authorities for the joint procurement of clean, collective, public service transport vehicles.
+Starting from a group of four local authorities, the project gained enough critical mass to enlarge its group of investors, thereby creating competitive prices.
+Experts from industry, transport operators and other actors were fully involved in the process.
+The ultimate aim was the promotion of a clean vehicles market on a European scale, identifying in the process, barriers to production and distribution.

 With the review of the horizontal procurement legislation adopted in February 2014, some legal barriers especially to cross-border joint procurement could be removed.

 Description [18 KB]

 Description [20 KB]